-As of December 31, 2019, we had 1,289 full-time employees, including 659 in research and development, 267 in sales and marketing, 236 in operations and customer support and 127 in general and administrative.
-As of December 31, 2019, we had 389 employees in the United States and 900 employees internationally.
+As of December 31, 2020, we had 1,498 full-time employees, including 749 in research and development, 298 in sales and marketing, 310 in operations and customer support, and 141 in general and administrative.
+As of December 31, 2020, approximately 73% of our employees were located outside the United States, with 63% of our employees located in Pune, India.
 None of our U.S. employees are covered by collective bargaining agreements.
-Employees in certain European countries have collective bargaining arrangements at the national level.
-We believe our employee relations are good and we have not experienced any work stoppages.
-As of December 31, 2019, approximately 70% of our employees were located outside the United States, with 61% of our employees located in Pune, India.
+Employees in certain European countries and Brazil have collective bargaining arrangements at the national level.
+We believe our employee relations are good, and we have not experienced any work stoppages.